-Most freelancers, contractors and small or start up businesses will opt for an LTD, as PLCs must have a share capital of minimum £50,000, at least two shareholders, two directors and a qualified company secretary.
+Most freelancers, contractors, startups and small businesses will opt for an LTD, as PLCs must have a share capital of minimum £50,000, at least two shareholders, two directors and a qualified company secretary.

 Companies House is responsible for all limited company registration in Britain.
-Their website provides detailed information: www.companieshouse.gov.uk
+Their website provides detailed information.

 The following documents must be completed and returned to Companies House in order to complete the incorporation process.
-Your contractor accountancy service should prepare these for you:
+Often your company formation agent or accountant will complete these on your behalf.

 - Memorandum of Association – limited company name, location, business type.